enrich your dog’s life

 Brain Game Level 2

-You can increase the size of area you scatter over and even incorporate different heights and terrain.
+You can increase the size of the area you scatter over and even incorporate different heights and terrain.

 For example, scattering treats along accessible features such as sleeper boarders to rockeries etc. Just don’t scatter among gravel or small stones as dogs may accidentally eat this.